XRPLF/rippled/CONTRIBUTING.md

 choose the next available standard number, and open a discussion with an appropriate title to propose your draft standard.

-When you submit a PR for this change, please link the corresponding XLS in the description.
+When you submit a pull request, please link the corresponding XLS in the description.
+An XLS still in draft status is considered a work-in-progress and open for discussion.
+Please do not submit a pull request before allowing due time for questions, suggestions, and changes to the XLS draft.
+It is the responsibility of the XLS author to update the draft to match the final implementation when its corresponding pull request is merged.

 ## Before making a pull request